sakethsridhara/sakethsridhara.github.io/_pages/about.md

 **News**
 ======
-Mar 23: Work on Visual representation of engineering catalogs accepted to ASME-IDETC 2023 Jan 23: Work on graded multiscale topology optimization published Dec 22: Passed my Phd prelims! :)
+Mar 23: Work on visual representation of engineering catalogs accepted to ASME-IDETC 2023

+Jan 23: Work on graded multiscale topology optimization published in Advanced in Engg Software

+Dec 22: Passed my Phd prelims! :)

 Dec 22: Presented my work at NeurIPS 2022 AI4Mat, New Orleans

+Nov 22: Work on microstructural optimization using neural networks publish in Materials & Design